hapi-swagger/hapi-swagger/usageguide.md

 * __`payload: function (value, options, next) {next(null, value);}`__  The use of custom functions to validate pramaters is not support beyond replacing them with an emtpy model call "Hidden Model".

+# Known issues with `jsonEditor`
+The `jsonEditor` is a new option in the latest version of SwaggerUI.
+It can provide a much enchanced UI, but I have found a few issues where it does not render correctly and can stop the rest of the UI from displaying.
+* Starting a JOI schema as an `Joi.array()` for a `payload` or  `response` object can cause the UI to break with the browser JavaScript error message `Uncaught TypeError: Cannot read property 'required' of undefined`.